METHWOLD OLD VICARAGE, METHWOLD, NORFOLK

 a variety of patterns.
 This gable is unique to the area and possibly beyond.
 The main ground floor

-chamber holds some fine beams, the smaller timbers having a simple running roll-mould and the
+chamber holds some fine beams, the smaller timbers having a simple running roll-

 larger with a crumpled ribbon twisted around the shaft, tied at intervals.
 The motif is echoed on